2ndSightLab/ai-tracker/fixed.md

 6/2/2026 6:18 PM

+🟢 IPAM updates were messed up tat some point when I added the verification of each step.
+These shoudl be two searpate blocks of code.
+First of all the code was incorrectly changed to the xml file as just noted.
+Secondly, the model is confused because the IPAM pools are in the IPAM account but the EIP is alloated and registered in the account using the EIP - and if the model is cnofused may be the design needs a look.
+This is all confusing and I would have put the EIP in the IPAM account and used RAM share to share it out to an account.
+So there's a wish...

+🟢 XML loading was all messed up and intertwined wiht another file in a way that made it possible to correct the execution order of loading and prompting.
+Created a load xml file instead and pull the junk out of the file that had diffenre stuff interwined all together like prompting, validation, and display configuration.
+A real mess actually.

+🟢 The code was incorrectly pulling data from an XML file when requiremetns and i have told it over and over to never do that.
+Only query AWS.
+XMl is for inventory tracking at end of run only. adding additional reuqiremetns nda comments in files that were doing that and fixing it.

 🟢  Asked to create SCP that disallows IMDSv1.
 Athropic model only provided 2 of 3 required policy compnents.
 Google aimode provided all three.

 🟢  The coee to skip env prompt when env was selected and save to file on prior run not working.